Review was updated 5th August, 2019

 Or how about a bigger and better screen?
 Or a high definition webcam so you can stream your gaming sessions with yourself in the corner of the frame?

-One other thing that is highly recommended, though, is a quality game controller, because many games simply play better with one.
+One other thing that is highly recommended, though, is a quality game controller because many games simply play better with one.
 Best bet is the version of the Xbox One controller that Microsoft sells with a wireless adapter made for Windows.
 It’s natively supported and works perfectly in every game that you’ll find that supports controllers.
+Alternatively, you can buy the Steam Controller from many game stores – but as the name implies, it only works with games that run on the Steam platform.

 What About Online Play?